 - 1. Article 51 of the CIM Uniform Rules 1980 has been reincluded.
-A proposal by Germany, seeking to specify the wording "in all cases in which these Uniform Rules apply" in respect of the rights of third parties, was rejected (Report on the 20th session, 3rd meeting, p.
+A proposal by Germany, seeking to specify the wording "in all cases in which these Uniform Rules apply" in respect of the rights of third parties, was rejected (Report on the Twentieth Session, Third Meeting, p.
 21-23).
 The Revision Committee was of the opinion that the wording in force conveyed sufficiently the object of this provision. - 2.
-The object of Article 41 is to limit extra-contractual proceedings, including those of third parties, in order to prevent the legal system for liability in respect of contractual proceedings from becoming devoid of meaning, and hence to protect it in a general manner in cases in which unlimited proceedings could be instituted against a party to the contract on an extra-contractual basis.
+The object of Article 41 is to limit extra-contractual proceedings, including those of third parties, in order to prevent the legal system for liability in respect of contractual proceedings from becoming devoid of meaning and, for this reason, to protect it in a general manner in cases in which unlimited proceedings could be instituted against a party to the contract on an extra-contractual basis.
 The typical case is that of the owner of the goods who is not himself the consignor, but a third party in respect of the contract of carriage.
-In this case, Article 41 can be invoked against the owner of the goods, otherwise the latter could still appeal to a third party as formal consignor in order to protect himself from unlimited extra-contractual proceedings in respect of the carrier (see Report on the 20th session, 3rd meeting, pp. 21-23).
+In this case, Article 41 can be invoked against the owner of the goods, otherwise the latter could still appeal to a third party as formal consignor in order to protect himself from unlimited extra-contractual proceedings in respect of the carrier (see Report on the Twentieth Session, Third Meeting, pp 21-23).

-Title IV

-Assertions of rights
+Title IV Assertions of rights